 1982 – 1992

-The thirteen Oakland Athletics logo represented a simple white circle with a thick, dark-green outline.
-Yellow letters “A’s” were printed in the middle, and Oakland Athletics were printed in a semi-circle above and below.
+The thirteenth logo of the Oakland Athletics was a simple white circle with a thick dark green outline.
+Yellow letters “A’s” were printed in the center, and Oakland Athletics was in a semicircle above and below.

-Now the variant with a large letter in the middle of a white circle is in use.
-But besides “A,” it also has a miniature “s” written with an apostrophe.
-All central elements are outlined with a yellow stripe.
+The current version features a large letter in the center of a white circle.
+But in addition to “A,” it also has a miniature “s,” written with an apostrophe.
+All central elements are outlined in yellow.
 Next is a wide dark green stripe with inscriptions.
-At the top is the word “Oakland” at the bottom – “Athletics.”
-They are not separated by anything and have an arched shape.
-A yellow line also surrounds the outer edge.
+Above is the word “Oakland,” and below is “Athletics.”
+They are not separated and have an arch shape.
+A yellow line also runs along the outer edge.

-The current version is a repetition of the previous one with some finishing touches and adjustments.
-The middle became narrow, and the green field, on the contrary, became wide.
-The edging palette has changed: in the previous version, it was green, and in the current version, it was yellow.
+The current version is a revision of the previous one with some minor adjustments.
+The middle has become narrow, while the green field, conversely, has become wide.
+The outline palette has also changed: in the previous version, it was green, and in the current one, it is yellow.

 Font and Colors